canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 #### Copyright

-License and copyright are two seperate things.
-In some cases the license may grant additionnal rights to the copyright holder(s).
+License and copyright are two separate things.
+In some cases the license may grant additional rights to the copyright holder(s).
 Work done by Government of Canada employees during work hours is Copyright (c) Crown Copyright, Government of Canada.

 ### Using open source software

 Within the context of OSS use where one does not distribute the software, there are five scenarios in which organizations typically make use of OSS: web and file services, desktop office suites, specialty software applications, customized software for in-house use, and customized software for use within other departments in the same organization.

-The Smile [Open Source Guide](http://www.open-source-guide.com/en) currently lists over 350 "profesionnal" OSS solutions with reviews and evaluations.
+The Smile [Open Source Guide](http://www.open-source-guide.com/en) currently lists over 350 "professional" OSS solutions with reviews and evaluations.

 #### Server-side software

 Especially on the internet, OSS has long been a cornerstone of server software.
 OSS web server software such as Apache and Nginx run more than 65% of the active sites on the internet according to [Netcraft February 2017 Web Server Survey](https://news.netcraft.com/archives/2017/02/27/february-2017-web-server-survey.html).
 The OSS database server MySQL and MariaDB is widely popular, and the OSS-licensed TomCat software captures a majority of the Java application servers market ([source](https://blog.jelastic.com/2016/04/14/software-stacks-market-share-first-quarter-of-2016/)).

 Public sector organizations deploy OSS for servers as readily as private sector organizations.
-For example, the primary Government of Canada website at [Canada.ca](https:www.canada.gc.ca) runs on the open source Apache web server.
+For example, the primary Government of Canada website at [Canada.ca](https://www.canada.gc.ca) runs on the open source Apache web server.
 The National Research Council (NRC) uses Apache, MySQL, and the OpenLDAP authentication tool for electronic publications.
 In fact, overall, server-side software remains the primary use of OSS within public sector organizations. (more recent examples..)

 #### Desktop Productivity Software